symfony/symfony-docs/book/forms.rst

 .. note::

-   Redirecting a user after a successful form submit prevents the user from being able to hit "refresh" and re-post the data.
+   Redirecting a user after a successful form submission prevents the user from being able to hit "refresh" and re-post the data.

 .. index::
    single: Forms; Validation